Vehrik/FarOut/Characters/3-Traits.md

     A simple tool is any object that *only* redirects and/or magnifies physical extertion supplied by its user(s).
 This rules out anything that requires chemical reactions, non-simple machines or electronics to perform a task.
+    You can make your Trait *look* like it uses these technologies, but it can't actually be more useful than a simple tool.

     The Effect is only as strong as you make it; you cannot artificially multiply the potency of the Mutation through its aesthetics.